 Know What to Do in an Emergency

-- Knocked-Out Tooth – Be careful to only touch the tooth by the crown (white part) – avoid touching the roots.
+- Knocked-Out Tooth – Be careful to touch the tooth only by the crown; avoid touching the roots.
 Place the tooth in a container of milk, salt water, or saliva and bring it with you.
 We’ll try to save it if possible.

 - Loose Crown – Using a small amount of dental cement or toothpaste on the inside surface of the crown, try to reattach it if possible.
 If it won’t stay on, be sure to bring it to your appointment so we can put it back in place.

 - Soft Tissue Injury – Use a small piece of gauze or a tea bag to stop any bleeding from your cheek, lips, gums, or tongue.
 If the bleeding doesn’t stop in a few minutes, go to the nearest emergency room or urgent treatment center.